Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Experiments

 \subsection{Experimental Results}

+The performance of different models on the causality extraction is shown in Table~\ref{tab3}.
+The first part is the pipeline methods (from row 2 to row 3).
+The second part (row 4 to row 5) is the CNN-based sequence tagging method.
+The third part (row 6 to row 9) is the BiLSTM-based sequence tagging method, and the fourth part (row 10 to row 13) is the sequence tagging method using contextualized word embeddings.
+Our SCITE model is shown in the final part, where the first row is the result of SCITE based on the proposed tagging scheme and the second row is the result of SCITE based on the general tagging scheme.

-The performance of different models on the causality extraction shown in Table~\ref{tab3}.
-It shows that SCIFI outperforms all other models with a precision of 0.8457, a recall rate of 0.8639 and an F1-score of 0.8546 in the test set.
-It demonstrates the effectiveness of our proposed method.
-Furthermore, Table~\ref{tab3} also shows that the sequence tagging models based on our causality tagging scheme are better than pipeline methods.
+Table~\ref{tab3} shows that SCITE outperforms all other models with an F1-score of 0.8455 in the test set.
+This demonstrates the effectiveness of our proposed method.
+Furthermore, it also shows that the sequence tagging models are better than pipeline methods.

-By comparing the performance of the sequence tagging models on the test set, we can see the BiLSTM-based models is better than the CNN-based models.
+By comparing the performance of the sequence tagging models on the test set, we can see that the BiLSTM-based models are better than the CNN-based models.
 The reason for the superior performance of BiLSTM-based models may be that the LSTM layer can more efficiently capture the global word context information and learn semantic representations of causality.
-Besides, we also find that the CCNN yields the better result than CLSTM (0.8159 versus 0.8061) under the BiLSTM-CRF architecture, it seems that combining word-based BiLSTM with character-based CNN produces better results for causality extraction.

-Moreover, it also shows that the performance of the model has been drastically improved after feeding contextualized word representations into the BiLSTM-CRF architecture.
-In particular, the Flair-BiLSTM-CRF achieves the highest improvement of 4.38\% over the BiLSTM-CRF compared with the BERT and ELMo (increases of 3.20\% and 3.55\%, respectively), which verifies the effectiveness of the contextualized character-level word embedding in causality extraction.
-The reason may be that Flair model words fundamentally as sequences of characters, and thus can better handle rare words as well as model subword structures such as prefixes and endings than the BERT and ELMo.
+In addition, It also shows that the performance of the model drastically improves after feeding contextualized word representations into the BiLSTM-CRF architecture.
+In particular, the Flair-BiLSTM-CRF achieves the highest improvement of 6.32\% over the BiLSTM-CRF compared with the ELMo and BERT (increases of 6.28\% and 4.55\%, respectively), which indicates that the contextualized character-level word embedding is more suitable for the task of causality extraction.

+Moreover, we also find that our proposed causality tagging scheme yields a better result than the general tagging scheme (0.8455 versus 0.7682) under the SCITE architecture, which verifies the effectiveness of our proposed tagging scheme.
+The general tagging scheme does not contain an ``Emb'' tag, and thus, the model cannot correctly identify embedded causality.
+Although the number of embedded causalities is relatively small in the test set, embedded causality plays a crucial role in causality extraction: one error in its identification may affect the correct extraction of multiple triplets, as shown in Fig.~\ref{fig3}.